Biogeosciences

 B22A.
 Constraining Ecosystem Carbon Uptake and Long-Term Storage with Integrated Modeling, Experiment, and Observation IV

-David JP Moore, University of Arizona, School of Natural Resources and the Environment, Tucson, AZ, United States, Valerie Trouet, University of Arizona, Laboratory of Tree-Ring Research, Tucson, United States, Toni Viskari, Boston University, Boston, MA, United States, Anthony P Walker, Oak Ridge National Laboratory, Oak Ridge, TN, United States and Soenke Zaehle, Max Planck Institute for Biogeochemistry, Jena, Germany
+David JP Moore, University of Arizona, School of Natural Resources and the Environment, Tucson, United States, Valerie Trouet, University of Arizona, Laboratory of Tree-Ring Research, Tucson, United States, Toni Viskari, Boston University, Boston, MA, United States, Anthony P Walker, Oak Ridge National Laboratory, Oak Ridge, United States and Soenke Zaehle, Max Planck Institute for Biogeochemistry, Jena, Germany

 B22B.
 Deep-Sea Ecosystems: Natural Dynamics and Adaptation to Climate and Anthropogenic Change I